state-hiu/cybergis-guides/1.0/cybergis-guides-osmextracts-1.0.md

 ## Description

-This guide provides instructions for installing and managing OSM extracts via GeoServer/GeoGig in a production environment.
+This guide provides instructions for creating and managing OSM extracts via GeoServer/GeoGig.

 ### Cheat Sheet
 In case you've walked through the guide before and understand the installation process, there is a cheat sheet available for this guide at [https://github.com/state-hiu/cybergis-guides/blob/master/1.0/cybergis-guides-osmextracts-cheatcheet-1.0.sh](https://github.com/state-hiu/cybergis-guides/blob/master/1.0/cybergis-guides-osmextracts-cheatsheet-1.0.sh).
 The cheat sheet contains the same exact steps in the guide.
 It is designed for quick access and copy/paste into a shell.
 You still need to execute commands line by line.
 The cheat sheet is not "executable".